Biography of this

 When I was young I was strange.
 Then I grew up, and became deranged.
 No. Just kidding...

-Originally, I wasn't sure if I could do it, if I could get up - given the challenges in the past few years, since I had an autonomic crash in 2014.
-I've spent a lot of time recovery, with a setback in 2016, and I'll never make a full recovery but I still hope for as much of one as possible.
+i composed and produced Live To Dream last summer 2017, from my bedroom.
+Originally, I wasn't sure if I could do it, if I could get up - given the challenges in the past few years, since I had a bad autonomic nervous system crash in 2014 (people with EDS have fragile AN systems) I've spent a lot of time recovery, with a setback in 2016, and I'll never make a full recovery but I still hope for as much of one as possible.
 So, I thought my dreams would maybe pass me by, that I had been foolish and simply waited too long to seriously pursue them, especially the music - but I couldn't, and still can't, let them remain broken..

 When it came to this music album, I was compelled.
 I said to myself "No, this is gonna happen; Rose, you will be the 'queen of your dream' ... and that's how I chose my stage name.

 My stage name.
-"Dreamerqueen" as one word like that, sort of represents vehemently refusing to give up on your dreams, and what you feel is your purpose - no matter what barriers lie before you.
+"Dreamerqueen" but as sort of one word like that, sort of represents vehemently refusing to give up on your dreams, and what you feel is your purpose - no matter what barriers lie before you.
 It's a bit of ironic, even satirical antithesis, to what would be expected of the name.
-Which is why it can be deep and serious, and light and fun, simultaneously!
+It's not in a 'royal' sense, it's deeper than that - but it's sassy and fun - which is why it can be deep and serious, and light and fun, simultaneously!

 Then, I sought investment.
 My longtime dear friend, reiki master Ellen Eckstrand, of Asraay Jadid Enterprises, was inspired by this new music of mine; catchy melodic tunes written to represent struggle and hope, influenced by my own survival story.
 Ellen was wowed, and expressed a desire to be an investor.
 So enter Ellen into the equation.
 Then, I reconnected with my friend, the talented Eric Hogg, of Soma Sound, to inform him that I now had the resources to do the dream album.
 He was very excited to hear this.